The Story of Menelik Shabazz

 In 2007, Menelik went to Nigeria to work with investors to produce film projects in the burgeoning industry known as Nollywood.
 This experience lasted only eight months but the experience and change of scenery rekindled the passion in Menelik to return to filmmaking.
 The digital technology experience in Nigeria offered a way back into filmmaking on his own terms.

-In 2008 started to film a feature length documentary project that became known as The Story of Lover’s Rock.
-It became one of the highest grossing documentaries in UK cinemas in 2011.
-It also won the Jury award for Best Documentary at the Trinidad International Film Festival in 2012.
+In 2008 Menelik began a feature length documentary project that became known as The Story of Lover’s Rock.
+One of the highest grossing documentaries in UK cinemas in 2011, the film also won the Jury award for Best Documentary at the Trinidad International Film Festival in 2012.

-Menelik’s story continues with an acclaimed documentary Looking For Love, a film which looks at black male/female relationships in the UK.
-Menelik has recently developed a dramatic TV pilot for a series set in Barbados called HEAT, and is currently working on a new film called Pharaohs Unveiled which explores Kemetic history.
+Menelik’s story continued with an acclaimed documentary Looking For Love, which he co-produced and directed with his partner Neferatiti Ife, examining black male/female relationships in the UK.
+Menelik and Neferatiti followed this with another feature documentary called Pharaohs Unveiled exploring Kemetic history, spirituality and psychic channelling.
+Menelik also developed a dramatic TV pilot for a series set in Barbados called HEAT.

 The Menelik Shabazz Collection

-My films are tools for schools, colleges and universities and researchers wanting to learn and experience what it was like living in the 70s and 80s for young black people, and broaden perspectives around contemporary social experiences.
-They offer rare insights into this experience told through the eyes of a seasoned black filmmaker. – Menelik Shabazz
+These films are popular tools for schools, colleges and universities, and researchers wanting to learn and experience what it was like to live in the 70s and 80s for young black people, and broaden perspectives around contemporary social experiences.
+They offer rare insights into this experience, told through the eyes of a seasoned black filmmaker, Menelik Shabazz.

 Providing the Tools You Need For Greater Learning and Engagement